Skip to main content

 ApoB relates to stroke risk because the same particles that drive heart artery plaque also drive plaque in the carotid (neck) and brain arteries.
 Lowering ApoB lowers risk of both ischemic stroke and heart attack at similar rates.

-Yes, children and young adults can have high ApoB, especially with familial hypercholesterolemia, an inherited condition that raises cholesterol from birth.
+Yes, children and young adults can have high ApoB, particularly with familial hypercholesterolemia, an inherited condition that raises cholesterol from birth.
 We screen the kids of any patient with very early heart disease or high Lp(a), since early treatment changes outcomes dramatically.

 The lifestyle changes that lower ApoB the most are reducing saturated fat, increasing soluble fiber, losing visceral fat, exercising regularly, and limiting alcohol.
 Sleep, stress, and smoking also affect lipids through inflammation and insulin sensitivity.